NativeScript/docs-v8/app-resources.md

 └─ ... more
 ```

-Values can be overriden on specific API levels by making the changes in the corresponding directories.
+Values can be overridden on specific API levels by making the changes in the corresponding directories.

 ### Adding native code to an application